 Phases of a clinical trial

-As we mentioned earlier, the safety of participants is at the heart of clinical trials.
-This means that new drugs or treatments are tested in phases, starting with very small numbers of people to test safety.
-As a drug moves into different phases, the effectiveness can be looked at.
+The safety of participants is at the heart of clinical trials.
+This means that new drugs or treatments are tested in phases.
+This starts with very small numbers of people to test safety.
+As a drug moves through into different phases, scientists can start to look at how well it works.